-- Dynamic Analytical Privileges
+1. Dynamic Analytical Privileges

-2) Roles as Design Time objects
+2. Roles as Design Time objects

-3) New “Support Role”
+3. New “Support Role”

-4) Audit logging enhancements
+4. Audit logging enhancements

-SAP BW Powered by SAP HANA offers a number of advantages over traditional Relational Database Management Systems.
-SAP HANA provides a similar query performance as the SAP Business Warehouse Accelerator, and it extends that performance to data-loading and software add-on performance.
+SAP BW POWERED BY SAP HANA offers a number of advantages over traditional Relational Database Management Systems.
+SAP HANA provides a similar QUERY PERFORMANCE as the SAP BUSINESS WAREHOUSE Accelerator, and it extends that performance to data-loading and software add-on performance.
 It also reduces TCO by combining the RDBMS and the SAP BWA Appliance into a single platform.
 This architecture reduces redundancy and complexity in the system landscape.

-The most common channels for obtaining enhancement updates are through ASUG Webinars, SAP TechEd, SapphireNOW and ASUG Annual conference, saphana.com, and the SAP Developer Network (SDN).
+The most common channels for obtaining enhancement updates are through ASUG Webinars, SAP TechEd, SapphireNOW and ASUG Annual Conference, saphana.com, and the SAP Developer Network (SDN).
 The content delivered through each of these channels is updated regularly to be as current as possible.